TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

 If you're having troubles with command-line stuff make sure you include *both your input and the error message* you're getting.

-In the chatroom/forums, code can be displayed differently from normal sentences by using **backticks** - it's the button above your tab key - which are not to be confused with single quotation marks.
+In the chatroom and forums, code can be displayed differently from normal sentences by using **backticks** - it's the button above your tab key - which are not to be confused with single quotation marks.
 If you wrap your code with backticks at **both** ends of the code you will get something like this:

 For single lines of code: